jasondewitt/django-testing/deploy_tools/provisioning_notes.md

 * see gunicorn-systemd.template.service
 * replace SITENAME with, e.g., staging.my-domain.com
+* replace <SECRET> with email password for sending

 ## Folder structure:
 Assume we have a user account at /home/username